adamhindTESP/Guardian-Seed/DESIGN_CONSTRAINTS.md

 - Run on bare Python

 This guarantees deployability on:
-- Raspberry Pi
+- Raspberry Pi / SBCs
-- Microcontrollers (via transpilation)
+- Microcontrollers (via transpilation or code generation, *not native Python*)
 - Air-gapped systems
-- Safety-critical environments
+- Safety-critical environments (*as a supervisory software layer, not a real-time controller*)

 ---